brh55/spark-messages/readme.md

 `spark-messages` may be redudant in some regards, but there are some side-benefits:

-- Any changes to markdown interpretation is corrected outside of the bot's source
+- Any changes to markdown interpretation is corrected outside of source code
-- Ensure the usage of only a supported set of supported markdown
+- Ensure the usage of only a supported set of markdown -- no need to "guess and check"
-- HTML-like methods for easy referencing
+- `HTML/CSS`-like methods for easier referencing and implicit behavior
-- Consistency and programmability
+- Programmability

 ## Install